Model-Checking of Linear-Time Properties in Multi-Valued Systems: The verification of mv- -regular property

 \begin{remark} {\rm Algorithm 2 and Algorithm 3 can be used for the verification $TS\models P$ as presented in Theorem \ref{th:verification of infinite-regular property} and Theorem \ref{th:dual-verification of infinite-regular property}.}

 \end{remark}

-Since there are mv-$\omega$-regular properties which are not recognized by any deterministic $l$-VBA, the above theorem does not apply to the verification of all mv-$\omega$-regular properties.
+Since there are mv-$\omega$-regular properties which can not be recognized by any deterministic $l$-VBA, Theorem \ref{th:dual-verification of infinite-regular property} does not apply to the verification of all mv-$\omega$-regular properties.
 To relax this restriction, we shall introduce another approach to the verification of mv-$\omega$-regular properties.
 For this purpose, we first introduce the notion of mv-deterministic Rabin automaton, which is called $l$-valued deterministic Rabin automaton here.

 \begin{definition} {\rm An {\sl $l$-valued deterministic Rabin automaton} ($l$-VDRA, in short) is a tuple ${\cal A}=(Q,\Sigma, \delta, q_0, {\cal F})$, where $Q$ is a finite set of states, $\Sigma$ an alphabet, $\delta: Q\times \Sigma\rw Q$ the transition function, $q_0\in Q$ the starting state, and ${\cal F}: 2^Q\times 2^Q\rw l$.